• Fix The Physical

 • Let Go Of Your Grudge

-Similarly, the more serious an offense is, the more urgent it is for you to let go of your grudge.
-Refusing to let go of your grudge because it’s the other person’s fault is like refusing to let the surgeon extract a bullet from your shoulder because someone else shot you.
+But not all grievances are like splinters.
+If you had a bullet in your chest, you wouldn’t hope it would extract itself.
+You’d know you’d need a surgeon urgently.
+The more serious an offense is, the more urgent it is for you to let go of your grievance.
+Refusing to let go of it because it’s the other person’s fault is like refusing to let the surgeon extract a bullet because someone else shot you.
 Yes, it’s the other person’s fault.
 But you are the one who has been injured.
 Therefore you are the one who must undergo treatment.
-It will be a painful and difficult experience, but in the long run you’ll be in much better shape than the people dragging themselves around with a lifetime’s worth of retained grievances.
+It will be a painful and difficult experience, but in the long run you’ll be much better off than the person crippled by a lifetime’s worth of retained grievances.

 Home » catholic » Page 3